• Contact us

 5) Bake resilience into delivery

-Multi-cloud is a strategy for choice and portability, not a promise of seamless failover.
-The aim is to reduce correlated risk and retain the option to restore service at another location when needed.
-Treat it as an enabler for disaster recovery plans and region placement, rather than a guarantee of lower downtime by default.¹²
+Cloud portability is a strategy for choice and operational resilience, not a promise of seamless failover.
+The aim is to reduce correlated risk and retain the option to restore service at another location when needed—treating it as an enabler for disaster recovery plans and region placement, rather than a guarantee of lower downtime by default.
+Gartner identifies digital sovereignty and strategic flexibility as key trends guiding cloud decisions, and portability is central to both.

 Use a tiered approach:

-Tier 1 (critical pathways): Engineer for fast detection and operator-led restoration.
-Maintain tested playbooks for DNS and identity changes, and ensure data and images can be rehydrated elsewhere.
+• Tier 1 (critical pathways): Engineer for fast detection and operator-led restoration.
+Maintain tested playbooks for DNS and identity changes, and ensure data and images can be restored elsewhere.

-Tier 2 (important but not cash-path): Achieve cross-region resilience within a single provider, and keep portability artifacts current so you can rebuild in a different location if required.
+• Tier 2 (important but not cash-path): Achieve cross-region resilience within your provider, and keep portability artifacts current so you can rebuild in a different location if required.

-Tier 3 (internal and analytics): Optimise for cost and simplicity with scheduled backups and a longer recovery window based on internal objectives.
+• Tier 3 (internal and analytics): Optimize for cost and simplicity with scheduled backups and a longer recovery window based on internal objectives.

 Keep complexity proportional to value.
 Focus on portability and documented procedures that your team can execute under pressure.